stzn/TIL/SwiftDependencyManagement/README.md

 <img src="./images/functional_core.png" alt= "functional core" width="100%">

-Since there are no side-effects in the Functional Core components, they are deterministic (always return the same output for a given input), more reliable,
+Since there are no side-effects in the Functional Core components, they are deterministic (always return the same output for a given input), more reliable, so pure.

+The definition of purity is that whether a function is referentially transparent.
+That's the core definition: Can we replace a function call with its result?

+This includes a function that throws an exception.
+It basically just returns bottom type.

 ## Unified vs Segregated models